Temporal Scaling Law for Large Language Models: Use Case 1 of Temporal Scaling Law: Hyperparameter Selection

-\textbf{Experiment Result.} We compare the data mixture proportion selected by our retrieval-rerank pipeline with baselines (1) the Top-1 selected directly on the much smaller model and (2) the Top-1 selected by comparing the real test losses after training 10B tokens on 468M/1.2B model.
+\textbf{Experiment Result.} We compare the data mixture proportion selected by our retrieval-rerank pipeline with the following baselines: (1) the Top-1 selected directly on the much smaller model and (2) the Top-1 selected by comparing the \textit{real} test losses on ID-Val and OOD-Val validation sets after training 10B tokens on 468M/1.2B model.
 We find that both (1) and (2) make the same choice from the Top-5 candidates, and our pipeline locates a different choice from them.
-As shown in \cref{tab:data_proportion_perplexity}, our choice achieves lower perplexity across all settings after completing pre-training (i.e., 400B tokens).
+As shown in \cref{tab:data_proportion_perplexity}, our choice achieves lower perplexity across all settings after completing pretraining (i.e., 400B tokens).
 Additionally, as shown in \cref{tab:data_proportion_benchmark}, our choice yields superior benchmark performance in 12 of 14 metrics.
-Consequently, while optimal hyperparameter selected on small models may not transfer to large models, our temporal scaling law allows for a more precise selection of training hyperparameters based on the candidates filtered out by small models.
+Consequently, our approach of directly selecting hyperparameters on the target LLM is more effective and incurs an acceptable cost, which does not necessitates fully training the model.